philipmutia/My-portipolio/README.md

 If you have any questions or inquiries, please feel free to reach out to me through the contact information provided in the website or by using the contact form.

-Thank you for visiting my personal portfolio repository!
+Thank you for visiting my portfolio repository!
 I hope you find it informative and visually appealing.